 China’s companies seem to have put the American market on the back burner for now.
 While there is certainly a push to grab some of the European market, they are likely to continue to focus on India and Southeast Asia.
 The booming African continent seems to be a growth market for China too.

 Constant Change is Here to Stay

-This year, geopolitical tensions brought instability and opportunities to the mobile market.
+Throughout the last year, geopolitical tensions brought instability and opportunities to the mobile market.
 Giants are faltering as upstarts nurture growth in new markets.
-The result is volatility and uncertainty in Android market share rankings.
+The result is volatility and uncertainty in Android market share rankings as we enter 2020.

 Tensions between the world’s largest countries and the battle for digital supremacy will surely bring further changes to the industry.
 A list of the biggest smartphone manufacturers might look very different in a couple years.
 Will Apple rise once more to reignite the Android vs iOS market share battle?
 Will China switch to its own operating system and leave Android behind?
 Will Samsung maintain its focus on smartphones or turn to other consumer electronics products?
 All of these are significant and relevant questions.